jaclu/tmux-keybtest/README.md

 Check what keys tmux can detect from the terminal being used.

 When a key is pressed and it was identified, its tmux name is displayed on the status line, like `C-M-Up`

 Terminals often have some issues, for some keys they might generate the wrong thing, or even nothing.
 Using this can give help to select the right terminal, or if one is already selected, it can show what keys are available to use.
 Some terminals offer good suport in defining what sequence can be sent when pressing a key, this is unfortunately not always the case.

 If the Operating System or terminal binds some keys, they will not be detected by tmux.
 Sometims it is possible to disable such usages of a key that would make more sense to handle by tmux.

- I have only defined US-keyb keys, contributions for other keys would be apreciated!
+ I have only defined the letters a-z and the Swedish umlauts, contributions for other characters would be apreciated!

 ## Usage

 Clone this, then run `keybtest.sh`

 This will start a tmux session that will display the tmux notation for any key pressed that tmux could recognize.
+Be aware that some keys might not send the intended sequence, so tmux will interperate it as something else!

 The tmux key name prefixes are: